 - Financial provision for children under Schedule 1 of the Children Act 1989

-- Private children matters
+- Private law children matters (residence and contact)

 Lily has appeared in cases in county courts across the country, in the High Court and in the Court of Appeal, her reported cases include: